Sparked by Elly De La Cruz, the Cincinnati Reds are winning and having plenty of fun doing it

 “We have very good vibes going on,” De La Cruz said through an interpreter.
 “It feels like everyone’s united and everyone’s just trying to help each other out.”

 The 6-foot-5, 200-pound dreadlocked 21-year-old from the Dominican Republic has brought smiles in the dugout and production on the field.
-Through his first 25 games, he is batting .308 and has driven in 13 runs, launched three home runs, stole 10 bases and became Cincinnati's first player to hit for the cycle since 1989.
+Through his first 27 games, he is batting .325 and has driven in 15 runs, launched four home runs, stolen 12 bases and became Cincinnati’s first player to hit for the cycle since 1989.

 “Elly’s playing great since he’s been here, and that’s helped us a lot,” said David Bell, now in his fourth season as Reds manager.
 “We’ve definitely played well since Elly’s been here.”